Emory-Melody/EpiLearn/docs/tutorials/task_building.rst

 Epilearn provides numerous transformations including normalization, seasonal decomposition, converting to frequency domain, etc. The loading of these functions follows similar style to Torch, as shown below.

-To customize your own transformation, simply add new a new class following the style shown in `Transformations <https://vermillion-malasada-a2864e.netlify.app/html/api/utils#transformation>`_.
+To customize your own transformation, simply add a new class following the style shown in `Transformations <https://vermillion-malasada-a2864e.netlify.app/html/api/utils#transformation>`_.

 .. code-block:: python